 Our Recommended Inexpensive LED Light For Microgreens

 Although these lights don’t look like much, they have a high K value and grow microgreens quickly and with good color.

-We purchased these lights and mounted two per shelf to make sure they have the needed light intensity over the eight square feet.
-Below are several options, we bought the pack of 6 of sun white LED's over the red bloom color.
+We purchased these lights and mounted two per shelf to ensure they have light intensity over the eight square feet.
+Below are several options; we bought the pack of 6 of sun white LED’s over the red bloom color.

 We think microgreens grow better under the full spectrum sun white than the red bloom.

 You can see that these lights are very economical, and to our surprise, the lights come with a wide range of hardware to connect, daisy chain, and hang the lights.
 We also like that the lights are plug-and-play (so easy), and each cord has an off-and-on switch.